 Workers who succeed in a lawsuit under PAGA recover civil penalties.
 However, most of the penalties recovered in a PAGA lawsuit go to the State of California.

-The employer’s initial labor violation carries a civil penalty of $100 per employee, per pay period.
-Subsequent violations are $200 per employee, per pay period.
-While the penalties seem low, they can accumulate quickly.
+The employer’s initial labor violation carries a civil penalty of $100 per aggrieved employee, per pay period.
+Though their are exceptions:

 This is different than recovering compensation.
 In a typical wage and hour lawsuit, a worker’s recovery focuses on their unpaid wages.
 In a claim under the Private Attorney General Act, workers only recover civil penalties provided by the statute.
-They cannot recover lost wages.18
+They cannot recover lost wages.

 Like many qui tam lawsuits, the person bringing a PAGA claim only receives some of the money.

-- 75 percent of the penalties recovered in a Private Attorney General Act claim go to the State of California.
+- 65 percent of the penalties recovered in a Private Attorney General Act claim go to the State of California.

-Additional resources
+Additional Resources

 For more information, refer to the following: